Paul

 the load via current path B, B'.
 At the end of the pulse, the MC

-110 may activate a transitional voltage clamp which passes current
+110 may activate a transitional voltage clamp which passes

-subsequent cycle.
+use on the subsequent cycle.

-Although various embodiments have been described with reference to
+Although various embodiments have been described with reference

-machine systems.
-Various exemplary systems include switching
+electrical machine systems.
+Various exemplary systems include

-of U.S. Pat.
-No. 7,602,157 to Babcock, et al., entitled “Supply
+the entire contents of U.S. Pat.
+No. 7,602,157 to Babcock, et

-Architecture for Inductive Loads.”
+al., entitled “Supply Architecture for Inductive Loads.”

 Some disclosed embodiments include switch modules in combination